nebulab/playbook/source/people-ops/hiring.html.md

 solving all the challenges will not disqualify you, but it might result in your profile being classified under a lower seniority level.

-Two or three days after completing the aptitude test, your interviewer will let you know if you've made it to the fifth step, the [pre-offer interview](#step-5-pre-offer-interview).
+Two or three days after completing the technical test, your interviewer will let you know if you've made it to the fifth step, the [pre-offer interview](#step-5-pre-offer-interview).

 ### Step 5: Pre-offer interview